 Marathon Music Works

 Most Marathon shows are all ages but double-check the specific show you want to attend because occasionally they are 18+.
-The VIP Tito’s Lounge Experience is 21+ all the time, as is the adjacent bar, William Collier’s.
 More information.

-This casual neighborhood bar and restaurant currently has three Nashville locations, one in Melrose (21+ after 5pm), one in Sylvan Park (21+ after 9pm), and one in Capitol View (21+ after 9pm).
-This way for patios, burgers and craft beers.
-More information.
+This casual neighborhood bar and restaurant currently have three Nashville locations, one in Melrose (all ages at all times), one in Sylvan Park (all ages at all times), and one in Capitol View (all ages at all times).
+This way for patios, burgers, and craft beers.

 Nudie’s Honky Tonk